-Do not install near any heat sources such as radiators, heat register vents, stoves or other devices (including amplifiers) that produce heat.
+Do not install near any heat sources such as radiators, heat registers, stoves, or other devices (including amplifiers) that produce heat.

-Protect the power lead from being walked on or pinched, particularly at the plugs and at the point where it exits from Apple TV.
+Protect the power cord from being walked on or pinched, particularly at the plugs and at the point where it exits from Apple TV.

 Only use attachments/accessories specified by Apple.